arthurbarros/arthurbarros.github.io/_posts/2015-10-26-simple-virtualhost-configuration-for-python-flask.markdown

 title: Simple VirtualHost configuration for Python Flask
 layout: post
 ---
-I've been a PHP developer for a long time, but a year from now I started digging into Python -- specifically in flask micro-framework.

 During this whole year, I've been involved in several web app using Flask, and several vhost configuration type.

 The most problematic one was the WSGIDaemon, wich let's Apache to fireup N daemon of you application, this approach could lead for a database issues (which did).